Emma Sears

 Emma C. Sears (born February 23, 2001) is an American professional soccer player who plays as a forward for Racing Louisville FC of the National Women's Soccer League (NWSL) and the United States national team.
 She played college soccer for the Ohio State Buckeyes and was drafted by Louisville in the second round of the 2024 NWSL Draft.

 Early life and college career

-Sears was born in New Brunswick, New Jersey, and lived in both England and Laguna Beach, California before moving to Dublin, Ohio.
+Sears was born in New Brunswick, New Jersey to Robin and Lindsay Sears.
+She lived in both England and Laguna Beach, California before moving to Dublin, Ohio.
 Sears attended Dublin Jerome High School where she was a four-year letterwinner and three-year starter for the girls' soccer team.
 She was named first team All-Ohio after both her junior and senior seasons.
 Sears played club soccer for Ohio Premier.

 Ohio State Buckeyes

 Sears attended the Ohio State University and featured in 83 matches for the Buckeyes from 2019 to 2023.
 She primarily played as a wide forward, but transitioned during her fifth year to a deeper playmaking position.
 She scored 25 goals, including the game-winner against Bucknell University in extra time in the first round of the 2022 NCAA tournament, and tallied 15 assists in total for the Buckeyes.
 Sears was a second team All-Big Ten honoree in Spring 2021 and 2022, and a first team All-Big Ten honoree in 2023.
 She graduated with a degree in health science in 2023.